£50 per Hour

 Still not convinced?
 Then ask Google about what “On the first page of search results” means and why setting a low CPC means won’t appear on top even if no-one else is bidding.

 Cost Per Click has gone up from mere pennies to being £15-20 per click in some sectors.
 Not helped by Lead Generation networks and nationals selling leads locally.
 There is also the real possibility that they target sectors at the same time as part of their strategy, where their standard advice is always to increase Max CPC.
-Rather than mentioning Dynamic Search Campaigns and Enhanced Bidding, let’s move on with how Google looks when you search.
+Rather than going further into Dynamic Search Campaigns and Enhanced Bidding, let’s move on with how Google looks when you search.

 The search term in the purple box, brings up the following results: